laurabolwell/gwent-paddleboarders/README.md

 ### Future Features

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Do you have additional ideas that you'd like to include on your project in the future?
-Fantastic!
-List them here!
-It's always great to have plans for future improvements!
-Consider adding any helpful links or notes to help remind you in the future, if you revisit the project in a couple years.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-- Title for future feature #1
-    - Any additional notes about this feature.
-- Title for future feature #2
-    - Any additional notes about this feature.
-- Title for future feature #3
-    - Any additional notes about this feature.
+- Booking System
+    - It would sometimes be useful for the organisers to know how many people are planning on attending the paddle, particularly in bad weather when they need to know if anyone will show up.
+A booking sytstem would help them keep track of this.
+- Equipment Information Page
+    - Information about the various equipment and clothing needed for different water and weather conditions with links to local businesses who sell them.
+- Shop
+    - The group is planning to have branded merchandise made in the near future and a shop page would allow the group members to view and purchase it.

 ## Tools & Technologies Used

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-In this section, you should explain the various tools and technologies used to develop the project.
-Make sure to put a link (where applicable) to the source, and explain what each was used for.
-Some examples have been provided, but this is just a sample only, your project might've used others.
-Feel free to delete any unused items below as necessary.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content.
 - [CSS](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout.
-- [CSS :root variables](https://www.w3schools.com/css/css3_variables.asp) used for reusable styles throughout the site.
+- [CSS :root variables](https://www.w3schools.com/css/css3_variables.asp) used for reusable colours throughout the site.
-- [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) used for an enhanced responsive layout.
-- [CSS Grid](https://www.w3schools.com/css/css_grid.asp) used for an enhanced responsive layout.
+- [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) and [CSS Grid](https://www.w3schools.com/css/css_grid.asp) used in conjunction with the [Bootstrap](getbootstrap.com) classes for an enhanced responsive layout.
+- [Bootstrap](getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
-- [JavaScript](https://www.javascript.com) used for user interaction on the site.
+- [JavaScript](https://www.javascript.com) used for user interaction on the navbar mobile toggler and the countdown timer, implemented through [Bootstrap](getbootstrap.com).
-- [Python](https://www.python.org) used as the back-end programming language.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
-- [Bootstrap](https://getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
-- [Materialize](https://materializecss.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
-- [Flask](https://flask.palletsprojects.com) used as the Python framework for the site.
-- [Django](https://www.djangoproject.com) used as the Python framework for the site.
-- [MongoDB](https://www.mongodb.com) used as the non-relational database management with Flask.
-- [SQLAlchemy](https://www.sqlalchemy.org) used as the relational database management with Flask.
-- [PostgreSQL](https://www.postgresql.org) used as the relational database management.
-- [ElephantSQL](https://www.elephantsql.com) used as the Postgres database.
+- [Markdown Builder by Tim Nelson](https://traveltimn.github.io/markdown-builder/) used to help generate the Markdown files.
+- [Tiny PNG](tinypng.com) used to compress images.
+- [Favicon.io](favicon.io) used to create favicon.
+- [Am I Responsive?](https://ui.dev/amiresponsive) used to show the website on a range of devices.
-- [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
+- [Hover.css](https://ianlunn.github.io/Hover/) used to create hover effects for the navbar.
-- [Cloudinary](https://cloudinary.com) used for online static file storage.
-- [Stripe](https://stripe.com) used for online secure payments of ecommerce products/services.
-- [AWS S3](https://aws.amazon.com/s3) used for online static file storage.

 ## Testing